 Cross-border is not attractingThe online retail industry in the Netherlands is largely dominated by domestic companies.
 The biggest online stores in the Netherlands include local players like online hypermarket Bol.com, electronics retailer Coolblue, and the supermarket Albert Heijn.
 Despite a quarterly cross-border spending of over 600 million euros, Dutch cross-border e-commerce market ranks lower when compared to foreign e-commerce revenues in other European countries.
 With a significantly lower share of desktop visits than other Dutch e-commerce sites, e-commerce giant Amazon is not among the most popular platforms.

-When compared to the EMEA (Europe, the Middle East and Africa), Dutch customers usually make more use of bank transfers for their e-commerce payments.
-This is due to the popular system of iDEAL, an inter-bank system local to the Dutch market which allows shoppers to use their bank account for online purchases.
-The total number of online payments with iDEAL reached a value of approximately 378 million in 2017. iDEAL was therefore the leading payment method offered by online stores in the Netherlands in 2017, outperforming Visa, Mastercard and PayPal.
+Payments and delivery preferencesWhen compared to the EMEA region (Europe, the Middle East, and Africa), Dutch customers usually make more use of bank transfers for their e-commerce payments.
+This is due to the popular system of iDEAL, a Dutch inter-bank system local which allows shoppers to use their bank account for online purchases.
+The total number of online payments with iDEAL neared 900 million in 2020.

 As in other countries, high percentages of Dutch consumers opted for home delivery of their online orders, preferably in daytime and within a few days.
 The maximum delivery time should not go over five days according to six in ten consumers.
 Indeed, 40 percent of Dutch online shoppers considered a fast and reliable delivery a relevant attribute of their shopping experience.
 About the same percentage of consumers believed the same about return policies and in-stock availability of products.